Skip to main content

 🌙 Why Multitasking Feels Draining

-I realized this during a week when I tried to cook dinner while texting a friend and checking email notifications popping up on my screen.
-The meal burned, the conversation felt thin, and my stress spiked for no real reason.
-The next evening, I tried something new: I cooked without touching my phone.
-Just the sound of chopping, the warmth of the stove, the scent rising slowly from the pan.
-The difference was striking—the same task felt lighter, grounding, even joyful.
+I experienced this firsthand one evening while cooking dinner, texting a friend, and checking email.
+The meal burned, conversation felt thin, and stress spiked for no reason.
+The next night, I cooked without my phone—just the sound of chopping, the warmth of the stove, and the scent of food rising.
+The difference was striking: the same task felt lighter, more grounding, and even joyful.

 🌿 Simplify focus with [How Gentle Routines Reduce Decision Fatigue].